docusign/sample-app-loanco-nodejs/README.md

 # ⚠️ Archived Repository Notice ⚠️
 This repository has been **archived** and is no longer actively maintained.
 ## For alternatives or further development
 [MyWebForms](https://mywebforms.sampleapps.docusign.com/) is an updated and actively maintained version of this application and is also available on [GitHub](https://github.com/docusign/sample-app-mywebforms-csharp/).
-The new version includes additional DocuSign features, such as support for web forms, and continues to receive updates and improvements.
+The new version includes additional Docusign features, such as support for web forms, and continues to receive updates and improvements.
 ## Explore More
 Be sure to check out the [Docusign Developer Center](https://developers.docusign.com/sample-apps/) for a full list of supported sample apps.
 Thank you for your interest and support!